-The course provides initial teacher education for people who wish to work in secondary years (Years 7-12) school classroom settings.
+This Bachelor of secondary education course provides initial teacher education for people who wish to work in secondary years (Years 7-12) school classroom settings.
 The bachelors in education (secondary) course contains four strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content and Curriculum and Pedagogy) and Professional Experiences.

-Students in the course complete two teaching areas of 6 units each.
+Students in the Bachelor of Education Secondary course complete two teaching areas of 6 units each.

 Course admission information, including the OP/selection rank, and student profile for the Bachelor of Education Secondary can be found here.

 COURSE ADMISSION CRITERIA